Windowpane oyster: The capiz industry of Samal, Philippines

 Aside from being abundant in the province of Capiz, capiz shells are also abundant in the island of Samal in the Philippines, where 500 tons of capiz shells are harvested every other year.

 The capiz shells found around the island are harvested and transformed into various decorative products.
 As late as 2005, the residents of the island were trained to sustain the industry.
-However, the transfer of institutional knowledge to new generations to maintain the industry is not being maintained and is in danger of being lost.
+However, the transfer of institutional knowledge to new generations to maintain the industry is in danger of being lost.